okta/okta-oidc-ios/README.md

 ### signOutOfOkta

-This method will end the user's Okta session in the browser.
-Method deletes Okta's persistent cookie and disables SSO capabilties
+This method ends the user's Okta session in the browser.
+The method deletes Okta's persistent cookie and disables SSO capabilities.

 **Important**: This method **does not** clear or revoke tokens minted by Okta.
 Use the [`revoke`](#revoke) and [`clear`](#clear) methods of `OktaOidcStateManager` to terminate the user's local session in your application.